miku/oaimi/README.md

 > The Open Archives Initiative Protocol for Metadata Harvesting (OAI-PMH) is a low-barrier mechanism for repository interoperability.

-No frills OAI mirroring.
+No frills OAI harvesting and mirroring.
 It acts as cache and will take care of retrieving new records.

 ![](https://github.com/miku/oaimi/blob/master/img/convergent_35855_sm.gif)